top of page

 How many basketfuls did they pick up afterwards?
 Twelve.
 The significance of this?
 It's one basketful for each of his disciples, showing how much He was providing for each of them and how much He will provide for you and me too.

 Paul Martin is a youth worker and author.
-He has written two 40 day devotional books for young people on two key Psalms.
-His style is interesting an humourous, whilst getting to the core teaching of the Bible text.
+He has written three 40 day devotional books for young people on key Psalms.
+His style is interesting an humorous, whilst getting to the core teaching of the Bible text.
 In addition to the devotions, the books also contain pages called "prayer spaces" on which to reflect with God and journal thoughts that come to mind.
 Click on the picture below for some samples from the books.

 ___________________________________